henis60/medusa/README.md

 - **Explicit feature flags** — replace the implicit "provider loads if its env vars exist" pattern with a documented, single source of truth for which integrations are active per environment.
 - **Docker Compose for local dev** — currently only a production Dockerfile exists; no one-command local Postgres/Redis stack.
 - **Multi-instance readiness audit** — confirm session, cache, and workflow-engine behavior under `REDIS_URL` in a real multi-instance deployment, not just config review.
-- **Remove insecure default fallbacks for session-signing secrets** — `JWT_SECRET`/`COOKIE_SECRET` should fail startup in production when unset rather than silently falling back to a built-in default.

 ## License

 Proprietary — this is The Hunter House's codebase.
 The source is shown here for portfolio/demonstration purposes; see [LICENSE](LICENSE) for terms.
 No permission is granted to reuse, copy, or redistribute it.